Spreading of droplets under various gravitational accelerations: Measurement Methods

 Flow in fluids in general causes internal stresses.
 In particular in non-Newtonian fluids, the transient evolution of these stresses as a function of time does not instantaneously follow the current flow field, but stresses build up and are released with a time delay that depends on the local structural relaxation mechanisms in the material.
 Spatially resolved measurements of internal stresses in the droplets thus reveal localized rearrangements in the structure of the fluid as it spreads.

-A convenient method to observe internal stresses in optically transparent materials at least qualitatively, in specific cases also quantitatively, is based on the stress-optical law first formulated by Maxwell: it links the optical indices of refraction to the principal stresses inside the material.
-For solid materials, the observation of the resulting load-dependent birefringence patterns is a technique called photoelasticity.
-Since the classical work of Frocht \cite{Frocht}, it has developed into a standard method for the assessment of internal stresses in transparent solids or transparent analog-models of mechanical parts \cite{Ramesh2000}.
+A convenient method to observe internal stresses in optically transparent materials, at least qualitatively -- in specific cases, also quantitatively -- is based on the stress-optical law first formulated by Maxwell: it links the optical indices of refraction to the principal stresses inside the material.
+For solid materials, the observation of the resulting load-dependent birefringence patterns is a technique called \emph{photoelasticity}.
+Since the classical work of Frocht~\cite{Frocht}, it has developed into a standard method for the assessment of internal stresses in transparent solids or transparent analog-models of mechanical parts~\cite{Ramesh2000}.

-In fluids, the momentaneous stresess, by the same physical mechanism give rise to a phenomenon called flow-induced birefringence.
-It is a powerful optical rheological method used to obtain information on the flow of complex fluids, especially in many polymer melts that display a large rheo-optical effect \cite{Soulages.2008}.
+In fluids, the transient stresses, by the same physical mechanism, give rise to a phenomenon called flow-induced birefringence.
+It is a powerful optical rheological method used to obtain information on the flow of complex fluids, especially in polymer melts which display a large rheo-optical effect~\cite{Gladden2010, Soulages.2008}.

-The principle of rheo-optics is the assumption that at each point within the material, the optical properties are expressed in terms of three principal refractive indices $n_i$ ($i=1,2,3$) for electromagnetic waves whose polarization is aligned with the principal stresses $\sigma_i$,
+The principle of rheo-optics is the assumption that at each point within the material, the optical properties are expressed in terms of three principal refractive indices $n_i$ ($i=1,2,3$) for electromagnetic waves whose polarization is aligned with the principal stresses $\tau_i$,

 with a material-specific constant $C$ called the stress-optic or photoelastic constant.
 Hence, the material becomes optically birefringent in response to stress, such that transmitted polarized light is rotated by an angle that corresponds to the distribution of local stresses along the light-ray's path through the material.
 Observing the transmitted light under crossed polarizers thus results in typical birefringence patterns that can be analyzed.
-In practice, the use of circular (instead of linear) polarizers helps to eliminate further spurios transmission from refraction \cite{Zadeh2019} and eliminates dark lines known as isoclinics that arise purely from the geometry of the linear polarizer setup.
+In practice, the use of circular (instead of linear) polarizers helps to eliminate further spurious transmission from refraction~\cite{Zadeh2019} and eliminates dark lines known as isoclinics that arise purely from the geometry of the linear-polarizer setup.
 Taking images both from the side and from below the droplet, two different tomographic projections of the internal stresses can be obtained.